-Over the past year, the Bank has spent significant effort improving and evolving the ERMF in response to industry developments, good practice, and to simplify our processes to improve their effectiveness and efficiency.
+The Bank continues improving and evolving the ERMF in response to industry developments, good practice, and to simplify our processes to improve their effectiveness and efficiency.
 The ERM function has implemented an industry good practice ERM maturity adequacy and effectiveness programme.
 The diagram below outlines the ERM framework which is structured to manage the risks to which the Bank is exposed linking Clarien's strategic objectives to risk-based decision making.